mrzResearchArena/BLAST/README.md

 &nbsp;

 ###### Notes:
-1. I renamed he origial name of FASTA sequence as it is helpful for tracking the implementation.
+1. I renamed the origial name of FASTA sequence as it is helpful for tracking the implementation.
+2. I used sequential numerical order rather than the original sequence name.
+3. Renaming the sequence is optional.

-### Step 6: Rename :
+### Step 6: S:

 ```python
 File = '/home/rafsanjani/Downloads/TS88.fa'